keigezellig/fruitHAP/README.md

 Sensor configuration:

 FruitHAP configuration resides in a couple of configuration files.
-For more detailed information see the Wiki.
 First you have to configure your sensors (i.e your doorbell and your ip camera).
 For your KaKu doorbell you have to find out which Device Id, Unit code and Command your **BUTTON** generates.
 If you use a RFXtrx433E like I do, you can use the RFXmngr program which comes with the device.
 Just connect your RFX to a USB port of your pc and run the program.
 Make sure the 'AC' checkbox is checked before connecting to the device (see the RFX user guide for more information for the right settings)